The Masters School is committed to making an exceptional education accessible to a diverse community of students.

 Note: If you apply for financial aid online, your information will be delivered accurately, quickly and securely to our school, allowing us to make a quicker decision about your eligibility for Financial Aid.

 Families wishing to participate in financial aid must submit a financial aid application and supporting documents annually by the required deadlines of January 5, 2019 for returning families and January 15, 2019 for new applicant families.
 These required documents consist of your two most recent tax returns, a Personal Financial Statement (PFS) submitted through the School and Student Services for Financial Aid (SSS) website: sss.nais.org (school code of 4948), and a signed copy of IRS Form 4506 (www.irs.gov).
-The Financial Aid office is available to help with the completion of these forms.
-Please call (914) 479-6420 for assistance.
+The Admission Office is available to help with the completion of these forms.
+Please call 914-479-6420 for assistance.

-Families may request a second review of their Financial Aid offer by initiating an appeal process.
-The written request must be submitted to the Director of Enrollment, providing additional detailed information or changes that have transpired since the initial evaluation.
+Families may request a second review of their financial aid offer by initiating an appeal process.
+The written request must be submitted to the director of enrollment management, providing additional detailed information or changes that have transpired since the initial evaluation.